-Join Oliver Schinkten for an in-depth discussion in this video Overview of learning management systems, part of Up and Running with Canvas 2015.
+Join Oliver Schinkten for an in-depth discussion in this video Overview of learning management systems, part of Learning Canvas 2015.

 - Before we jump in and start learning how to use Canvas, let's take a second to understand what Canvas is.
 Canvas is a Learning Management System or LMS Learning Management Systems are online platforms, where teachers and students can collaborate in order to improve student achievement.
 They allow teachers to create an online class, add assignments, add resources for students to use both inside and outside of the classroom.
 They can grade these assignments and deliver quick, high-quality feedback.

 And they can communicate with students in a number of ways.
 Essentially, Learning Management Systems allow teachers to organize and optimize their entire class process.
 For Students, the Learning Management System allows students to access their class online.
 They can find the class syllabus and assignments, including due dates.
 They can find and use a wide variety of classroom resources and they can even turn in assignments and view up-to-date grades.
 Also they can use their Learning Management System to maximize communication and collaboration with their instructor and classmates.